 - Optimize the whole

 Classic management often fails to see the importance of learning.
 The time spent learning is considered wasted, as it could have been used better by working.
 We all know this is not entirely true.
 Learning benefits us not only in the long run, but it's also necessary for solving problems in the near future.
-This is why we should always dedicate a sufficient amount of time to research, spiking, and refinement, especially in bigger initiatives.
+This is why we should always dedicate sufficient time to research, spiking, and refinement, especially in bigger initiatives.

 Decide as late as possible

-A principle that confuses many, as they believe it's about delaying a decision.
+This principle confuses many, as they believe it's about delaying a decision.
 The point is not to make final decisions a year ahead or even a week ahead if they're not blocking our current affairs.
-So, the goal isn't avoiding decisions at all, but making enough room for research and observing how the circumstances change.
+So, the goal isn't avoiding decisions at all but making enough room for research and observing how the circumstances change.
 The scope is to make the best decision possible, as late as possible, but not too late.
 Sounds easy, but knowing when is the final responsible moment to commit to a choice isn't a piece of cake at all.

-However, once this principle's implementation is perfected, we'll witness less wrong decisions (consequently less unfinished features) and more refined choices.
+However, once this principle's implementation is perfected, we'll witness fewer wrong decisions (consequently less unfinished features) and more refined choices.
 These better-refined decisions will be more in sync with other company activities and enriched with useful details.

 Deliver as fast as possible